nnamanx/nnamanx/README.md

 - 🔭 I’m currently working on customized websites.
-- 🌱 I’m currently learning JS.
+- 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate on GitHub.
 - 💬 Ask me about any tech related stuff.
 - 📫 How to reach me: Linkedin - Laman Khudadatzada (www.linkedin.com/in/laman-khudadatzada-616a97223)